stripedpajamas/sweep/README.md

 GH only provides 10 pages worth of results -- about 1000 package.json's.
 There are >6MM package.json's on GitHub.
 How can we find them?
 For now, we mess with the search params so that the "window" of 1000 results is hopefully looking at a different part of those >6MM results each time.

 There aren't many search params, and text searches have to have exact matches (searching for "d filename:package.json" has 0 results, but searching for "dependencies filename:package.json" has millions).
 The other knobs we can turn are `sort` and `order`. `sort` only allows two states: `undefined` and `indexed`, meaning "best match" and "by time of last index" respectively. `order` only allows two states: `asc` and `desc`, both self-explanatory.
 Normally searching using the same query and only adjusting the sort or order would be a waste of time, but since we are only accessing a window of the results, those parameters do end up affecting where the window ends up.
+Unfortunately, `order` is only honored when `sort=indexed`.

 All together, you get something snurgly like this: